-Students may select an advisor prior to matriculation or may choose to do laboratory rotations during their first year to identify an appropriate lab.
-Students in the BEES and PSYS concentration areas often choose the former of these, but may also choose to do rotations if unable to decide on one particular lab.
+Students may be matched with an advisor prior to matriculation or may do laboratory rotations during their first year to identify an appropriate lab.
+Students in the BEES and PSYS concentration areas are often matched at matriculation, but may also choose to do rotations if unable to decide on one particular lab.
+Students in CBBG and MOCB, however, all do rotations in the first year.